Code-Institute-Submissions/Covid-19-help-info/README.md

 ## features
 Collapsable menu on mobile for the navagation bar, just to decluter the view.

-Used an in-page nav for support page with two buttons as I needed to change form original plan for the page, as seen in the wireframes.
+Used an in-page nav for support page with two buttons as I needed to change from original plan for the page, as seen in the wireframes.
 Once put together on the fly it appeared less cluttered and was a bit less of an infomration-oveload for the user.

 **Future features** we wanted to include:

    **1)** a chat feature on contact info page to help users get in touch faster and have smooth communication with site owners.

-   **2)** create a sepeate page with greater details no selected charites but time was too much of a constraint this time.
+   **2)** create a sepeate page with greater details on selected charites but time was too much of a constraint.

 ## Technologies